mpv-player/mpv/DOCS/man/options.rst

     automatically enabled when ``-`` is found on the command line.
-There are situations where you have to set it manually, e.g. if you open ``/dev/stdin`` (or the equivalent on your system), use stdin in a playlist or intend to read from stdin later on via the loadfile or loadlist slave commands.
+There are situations where you have to set it manually, e.g. if you open ``/dev/stdin`` (or the equivalent on your system), use stdin in a playlist or intend to read from stdin later on via the loadfile or loadlist input commands.

 ``--input-ipc-server=<filename>``